 How to start a side business selling digital products

-Step 1: Decide on your digital product
+1. Decide on your digital product

-Time to pick your champion — could be an ebook, an online course, some unique software, or your own digital artwork.
 The important thing here is to play to your passions because it will help you stay motivated.

 Once you've decided on your product, the next step is to find a platform to sell it on.

-Whop is a great choice for creating and selling digital products.
+Whop is the number one choice for creating and selling digital products.
 It's designed to be user-friendly and makes it easy for entrepreneurs to get their businesses off the ground.
-We also handle a lot of the heavy lifting — from secure payments to helping you reach potential buyers.

 Launch your side business today with Whop